QuickBooks Blog

 Introduction to the company

-The Fair Labor Standards Act (FLSA) guarantees employees certain rights, like overtime, depending on their classification status.
-Outline what classifies an employee as full-time, part-time, or contracted, and what benefits you’ll offer at each classification status.
+• Employment classification: The Fair Labor Standards Act (FLSA) guarantees employees certain rights, such as overtime pay, based on their classification.
+Outline what qualifies an employee as full-time, part-time, or contract, and specify the benefits available at each level.

 • Americans with Disabilities Act (ADA): Employers with 15 or more employees are required to abide by the ADA.
 Under this law, you must provide reasonable accommodations to employees with a disability, such as reserved parking, interpreters, and workplace accessibility.